 The Radford University Police Department is a full-service, sworn, accredited law enforcement agency devoted to the welfare of the University community.
 The department enforces state laws and Radford University policy on all property owned or controlled by the university as well as on adjacent streets and sidewalks.
 Members of the department are dedicated to maintain and improve the safety, security, and quality of life within our community.

-The Patrol Services section provides 24-hour patrol protection to the campus, parking lots, residence halls and other properties owned or controlled by the university or its foundation.
-Radford University Police Officers are vested with full law enforcement powers and responsibilities, identical to the local police or sheriff's department in your home community.
+We provide 24-hour patrol protection to the campus, parking lots, residence halls and other properties owned or controlled by the university or its foundation.
+Radford University Police officers are vested with full law enforcement powers and responsibilities, identical to the local police or sheriff's department in your home community.
 The officers are trained at the New River Criminal Justice Training Academy and receive additional in-service and specialized training in first aid, firearms, defensive tactics, legal updates, human relations, sensitivity issues, and criminal investigations.

 Radford University Alerts

 Radford University has deployed the Blackboard/ConnectED Alert Notification System.
 The system allows Radford faculty, students, staff, to sign-up and receive emergency messages, severe weather notifications, and campus closings and delay information through multiple telephone, email, and text messaging outlets.
 The Radford University Alert System will also be used in the event of severe weather or to announce delayed campus opening or university closing.
 Sign up now.

 A safety escort service is available for anyone walking alone on campus by calling the University Police dispatcher at 540-831-5500.

 The Crisis Intervention Team is trained to deal with mental health and substance abuse issues.
 Team members are available to respond effectively and appropriately to individuals in crisis, bringing an element of understanding and compassion to these difficult situations.